electronicsguy/ESP8266/HTTPSRedirect/README.md

-# HTTP Redirect for ESP8266
+# HTTPS Redirect for ESP8266

 This library extends the *WiFiClientSecure* library, which is an amazing piece of work by Ivan Grokhotkov [Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h).
 *HTTPSRedirect* implements following the re-direction URL passed back to a *GET* request by the server, by making another suitable *GET*